Osyris daruma: Plant description

 This is African Sandalwood which is used for its scented wood and to extract essential oil which is used in various things cosmetics as well as medicinal purpose.
 This hemi-parasitic plant is found in East Africa.
 This is a rare plant which only found in Africa not on any other continents.
 This species of sandalwood which is unlike other sandalwood tree as it is a short tree.
 Many herbal products like lotion, cream, shampoo perfume are made by Sandalwood.

 Characteristics

-This African sandalwood is large in volume.
-And it’s a multi-stem and an evergreen hardy shrub spread very largely but a small tree.
-It has a smooth, dark brown to blackish bark, with young branches in brownish colour.
-The leaves are alternate, about 13–50 mm long, sharp-pointed, blue-green, often with a waxy bloom, smooth, thick and leathery.
+O. daruma is one of the larger African sandalwoods.
+It is a multi-stem and an evergreen hardy shrub spread very largely but a small tree.
+It has smooth, dark brown to blackish bark, with young branches in brownish colour.
+The leaves are alternate, about 13–50 mm long, sharp-pointed, blue green, often with a waxy bloom, smooth, thick and leathery.
 The flowers are yellowish green in colour.
-And the flowering time of starts from September and ends in February.
+The time of flowering starts from September and ends in February.
 The fruit which starts ripening in early May to September are fleshy, small and yellow in color.
-After ripen it gets bright red to purple black in colour.
+After ripening the fruits become bright red to purple black in colour.
 The tree grows up to 26m high.
 This plant is highly aromatic in nature as well as used in various medicinal purposes.
-The bark, stems and branches all of them have a different way to use.
+The bark, stems and branches all have different uses.